2026 Strategy

 Lean Left Vermont will

-• help Vermonters gain the tools they need to confidently engage in the necessary work to elect progressive leaders around the country;
+• provide important ways Vermonters can take action on voter disenfranchisement, protecting voters rights, registering voters, and engaging new voters in the electoral process and helping them with the tools they need to confidently engage in the necessary work to elect progressive leaders around the country;

 • support independent media and reach out to voters via social media and print with fact-based information about the effects of policies coming out of Washington and their state legislatures, especially those related to vital bread-and-butter issues.

-What can i do?
+What can I do?

-Grab a friend and attend one of our promoted Events.
-Sign up for one of our State Teams (below).
-Start your own Giving Circle.
-And keep an eye on the Take Action page for specific ways to support our states.
+5. Keep an eye on the Take Action page for specific ways to support our states.

 The States we’ll Support this year